xarantolus/blog/_posts/2021-05-18-how-to-tap-the-android-screen-from-the-underlying-linux-system.md

 }
 ```

-Now we just write it the device file `f`:
+Now we just write our sequence to the device file `f`:

 ```go
 // Assumption: f is the opened display device file /dev/input/event1